tkm404/CapstoneProgLog/README.md

 *  15:05 Returning to original source for now.
 More research.
 *  15:23 Continue research on rendering deck in Unity.
 *  15:45 Researching drag and drop Unity functionality.
-*  16:05 Swithching research sources.
+*  16:05 Switching research sources.
 Researching best way to implement "turn" functionality.